open-craft/xblock-group-project-v2/docs/development.md

 ## Continuous Integration build

 Travis CI build is configured to run on each PR against master.
 CI build installs Group Project XBlock v2 from scratch, runs unit, js and integration tests and checks code quality.
-CI build fails if there are any failing tests or quality code violations are reported.
+CI build fails if there are any failing tests or code quality violations.

 Sometimes CI build fails while tests run on development machine pass.
 To debug such problems, the first step is to replicate CI build installation process and run as close as possible:

-* Commands run by CI are listed in `.travis.yml -> install` section.
+* Commands to prepare an environment are listed in `.travis.yml -> install` section.
 * Commands to run tests and quality checks are listed in `.travis.yml -> script` section.